Malvern, Worcestershire: Monastic Malvern

-The first prior, Aldwyn, founded the monastery on his bishop's advice, and by 1135 the monastery included thirty monks.
-Aldwyn was succeeded by Walcher of Malvern, an astronomer and philosopher from Lorraine in France, whose gravestone inside the priory church records details that the priory arose in 1085 from a hermitage endowed by Edward the Confessor.
+The first prior, Aldwyn of Malvern, founded the monastery on his bishop's advice, and by 1135 the monastery included thirty monks.
+Aldwyn was succeeded by Walcher of Malvern, an astronomer and philosopher from the Duchy of Lorraine in France, whose gravestone inside the priory church records details that the priory arose in 1085 from a hermitage endowed by Edward the Confessor.
 An ancient stained glass window in the Priory church depicts the legend of St. Werstan, with details of his vision, the consecration of his chapel, Edward the Confessor granting the charter for the site, and Werstan's martyrdom.

 An 18th-century document states that in the 18th year of the reign of William the Conqueror (probably 1083), a priory was dedicated to St Mary the Virgin.
 Victoria County History describes how a hermit Aldwyn, who lived in the reign of Edward the Confessor, had petitioned the Earl of Gloucester for the original site (of the Priory) in the wood, and cites his source as "Gervase of Canterbury, Mappa Mundi (Rolls ser.)".

 Large estates in Malvern were part of crown lands given to Gilbert "the Red", the seventh Earl of Gloucester and sixth Earl of Hertford, on his marriage to Joan of Acre the daughter of Edward I, in 1290.
 Disputed hunting rights on these led to several armed conflicts with Humphrey de Bohun, 3rd Earl of Hereford that Edward resolved.
 Nott states that Gilbert made gifts to the Priory, and describes his "great conflict" with Thomas de Cantilupe, Bishop of Hereford, also about hunting rights and a ditch that Gilbert dug, that was settled by costly litigation.
 Gilbert had a similar conflict with Godfrey Giffard, Bishop and Administrator of Worcester Cathedral (and formerly Chancellor of England).
 Godfrey, who had granted land to the Priory, had jurisdictional disputes about Malvern Priory, resolved by Robert Burnell, the current Chancellor.

 A discussion in 2005 about the stained glass windows of the Priory Church in terms of the relationship between Church and Laity stresses the importance of Malvern in the development of stained glass.
-It refers to "the vast and strategically important estates of which Malvern was a part" in the 15th and 16th centuries, to a widespread awareness of Malvern Priory, to the likelihood of a pilgrimage route through the town.
-The discussion also mentions Thomas Walsingham's view that Malvern was a hiding place of the Lollard knight Sir John Oldcastle in 1414.
-Chambers wrote, in relation to the stained glass, "the situation of Malvern was so much admired by Henry VII, his Queen (Elizabeth of York) and their two Sons, Prince Arthur, and Prince Henry" that they made substantial endowments.
+It refers to "the vast and strategically important estates of which Malvern was a part" in the 15th and 16th centuries, to a widespread awareness of Malvern Prior], to the likelihood of a pilgrimage route through the town.
+The discussion also mentions Thomas Walsingham's view that Malvern was a hiding place of the Lollardy knight Sir John Oldcastle in 1414.
+Chambers wrote, in relation to the stained glass, "the situation of Malvern was so much admired by Henry VII, his queen (Elizabeth of York) and their two sons, Prince Arthur, and Prince Henry" that they made substantial endowments.

-As a Royal forest, the area and the surrounding chase were subject to forest law.
-By Tudor times, royal lands had become used as commons and forest law had fallen into disuse.
+As a royal forest, the area and the surrounding chase were subject to forest law.
+By Tudor times, royal lands had become used as common land and forest law had fallen into disuse.